Professor and Graphic Design Program Chair

 B.F.A in Graphic Design Entrance Review

 All probationary second-year level GDES students who have achieved a minimum 2.50 GPA in GDES 2210 and GDES 2220 are eligible to apply through a portfolio review process for GDES 2230.
 The Graphic Design Review Committee conducts entrance reviews at the end of each fall, spring, and summer semester.
-To advance to GDES 2230, it is required that students submit an unofficial transcript showing the required GPA, a portfolio of work from GDES 2210 and GDES 2220, and a one page typewritten statement of intent.
+To gain full admittance as a GDES major, it is required that students submit a portfolio of work from GDES 2210 and GDES 2220 and a one page typewritten statement of intent.
+Each student is notified in writing of the decision of the Review Committee.

 The portfolio will consist of six projects from the two courses (no more than four projects from one course).
 The statement of intent should include reasons for choosing the Graphic Design major and address career goals.

 The Graphic Design Review Committee will evaluate the student’s portfolio and written statement in terms of the individual student’s skills, artistic perception, conceptualization, and professionalism.
-Upon successful admission by portfolio review, the student will be required to purchase a laptop computer that meets minimum laptop requirements.
+Upon successful admission by portfolio review, the student will be required to purchase a laptop computer that meets minimum laptop requirements (see below).

 Continuation in the Program